Residency Fellowship in Health Policy

 The RFHP faculty speakers are selected from many disciplines and include a number of individuals who are national experts in their respective fields.
 By the end of the fellowship, participants will have received a basic grounding in key aspects of U.S. health policy and law through intensive seminars designed to build knowledge across the many fields of health policy including health care access, financing, regulation, quality, disparities, education and workforce policy, public health protection, and health law.
 Participants will also witness health policy-making first-hand, through field trips to a variety of settings including the Congress, federal agencies, professional associations, and local health delivery sites.
 In these settings, participants will have the opportunity to meet with policy professionals involved in many of today’s critical debates and decisions.
 Finally, participants will learn and apply fundamental principles of health policy analysis in simulations designed to mirror real-world challenges in health policy.

 The three-week RFHP is offered twice each academic year.
-The Spring 2018 session will run from March 12th to 30th.
+The Spring 2019 session will run from March 18th to April 5th.
 Participants will be expected to have clear schedules for the rotation period.
 Night call (when required) and continuity clinics will be respected.
+Additional absences are granted on an approval basis for extenuating circumstances and may not exceed two days.

-The Residency Fellowship in Health Policy is co-directed by Fitzhugh Mullan, MD, Professor of Health Policy and Pediatrics, Guenevere Burke, MD, MBA, Assistant Professor of Emergency Medicine, and James Scott, MD, Professor of Emergency Medicine.
-Interested residents should clear the dates with their program directors as soon as possible and contact Dr. Burke at email@example.com or Dr. Mullan at firstname.lastname@example.org.
+The Residency Fellowship in Health Policy is co-directed by Fitzhugh Mullan, MD, Professor of Health Policy and Pediatrics, Guenevere Burke, MD, MBA, Assistant Professor of Emergency Medicine, Natalie Kirilichin, MD, MPH Assistant Professor of Emergency Medicine, and James Scott, MD, Professor of Emergency Medicine.
+Interested residents should clear the dates with their program directors as soon as possible and contact Dr. Kirilichin at firstname.lastname@example.org or Dr. Mullan at email@example.com.